OpenDSU/docssite/pages/concepts/DSU-Mounting-(RFC-006).md

 2. <p style='text-align: justify;'><a href="https://pharmaledger.org/">PharmaLedger Project</a>: Review, feedback, observations, new content, and corrections MIT licensed accordingly with the consortium agreements.

-3. PrivateSky Research Project: MIT licensed content accordingly with the contracts.
+3. <a href="https://www.privatesky.xyz/">PrivateSky Research Project</a>: MIT licensed content accordingly with the contracts.
 <a href="https://profs.info.uaic.ro/~ads/PrivateSky/"> https://profs.info.uaic.ro/~ads/PrivateSky/</a>